Ipcar and Round the Cove Management

 In addition to the potential public safety hazard, this has made it challenging to maintain a trail system at Ipcar Preserve.
 However, in 2018 Conservation Commission work teams, with help from Bowdoin College seniors participating in Bowdoin’s Common Good Day, cleared, groomed and marked a trail system, which was re-opened in September with suitable fanfare.
 You are welcome to visit Ipcar and enjoy the surprise of this high wooded area in the midst of bustling Five Islands, with its mosses, small pond, and distant view of the Sheepscot.
 If you park at the Five Islands Town lot, the trail starts behind the municipal tennis court.
-Trails were cleared of winter blowdown in June 2019: thanks to volunteers Bill Luth and Nancy Randall!
+Georgetown volunteers cleared the trails of winter blowdown in June 2019.

 Round the Cove trailhead is located behind the Georgetown Historical Society on Bay Point Road; at its southern end it also connects to the trail system at the Josephine Newman Sanctuary.
 Several loop trails allow access to Robinhood Cove, an historic cemetery, and wind through the Georgetown Central School ropes course (the equipment is off limits to the public).
 During two weekends in September 2019, an impressive array of Georgetown volunteers completed a major project to replace the rotted out bog bridging, rake leaves and debris from the trails, and reblaze trail markings.
 Before: After:

 Both preserves allow leashed dogs.
 The Conservation Commission always welcomes help with trail maintenance.